John Y. Cole

-John Y. Cole (born July 30, 1940) is an American librarian, historian, and author.
+John Y. Cole (born July 30, 1940) is an American librarian, historian, and an author.
 He was the founding director of the Center for the Book at the Library of Congress and in 2016 became the first official historian of the Library of Congress.

 Education and career

 John Young Cole was born in Ellensburg, Washington, July 30, 1940.
 He graduated from the University of Washington in Seattle in 1962, going on to earn a Master of Library Science degree from the University of Washington School of Librarianship the following year.
 He later earned a Master of Arts in Liberal Studies from Johns Hopkins University in 1966 and a Ph.D. from George Washington University in American civilization in 1971.

 From 1946 to 1966, Cole was chief of the library branch of the U.S. Army Intelligence School, stocking the library's collection on foreign intelligence from books in the Library of Congress surplus books program.

 Cole was hired at the Library of Congress in 1966 as an administrative assistant.
 He also worked in the Library's Congressional Research Service and in the Reference Department as a collection development librarian.
 He researched and wrote articles on the history of the library, focusing his Ph.
 D. dissertation on Ainsworth Rand Spofford, the nineteenth century Librarian of Congress who expanded the library from a small reference collection to a national institution.

-Cole's knowledge about the history of the organization led to his role on a yearlong planning task force initiated by Library of Congress Daniel Boorstin.
+Cole's knowledge about the history of the organization led to his role on a yearlong planning task force initiated by Librarian of Congress, Daniel Boorstin.
 Boorstin recommended Cole to lead the new Center for the Book, created in 1977 to use the resources of the Library of Congress to promote literacy and reading.

+Cole served as the executive director for the Center of the Book from 1977 to 2016.